sourcenetwork/docs.source.network/docs/query-specification/variables.md

 sidebar_label: Variables
 sidebar_position: 100
 ---

 # Variables

-Variables are used in DefraDB to store input placeholder values and interim query results.
-DefraDB uses interim queries (query results as inputs to other queries) to allow for query composition.
-This is similar to nested SQL `SELECT` statements.
-Variables can be used in place of string interpolation to create more efficient queries.
+Variables in DefraDB are used to store placeholder values for inputs and interim query results.
+They enable query composition through the use of interim queries, which are similar to nested SQL `SELECT` statements.
+Variables can replace string interpolation, leading to more efficient queries.

 ## Input Variables

-Input variables can be used in place of complex string interpolation to allow for operational simplicity for developers.
-DefraDB natively handles the string interpolation internally, creating an easy workflow.
-Variables are strongly typed at the time of definition.
-Queries that are given incorrect variable types will return an error.
-Variables are defined in the `query` keyword, along with their types, and are indicated by a `$` prefix.
+Input variables provide a simpler alternative to complex string interpolation, making it easier for developers to work with DefraDB.
+DefraDB handles string interpolation internally, resulting in a streamlined workflow.
+Variables are strongly typed when defined, and queries with incorrect variable types will produce an error.
+Variables can be declared within the `query` keyword along with their types, and are prefixed with a `$` symbol.

 ```graphql
 query($myVar: Int) {